ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: Experiments

-The complexity of ViF-SD2E depends on the that of the exploration and exploitation and the ViF/SD module.
-Among them, ViF/SD module contains the accumulation of the multiple exploration (or an independent algorithm) and the amount of the space divided.
-Therefore, it is important to reduce the complexity of the used algorithms.
+The complexity of ViF-SD2E depends on that of the exploration and exploitation and the SD module.
+Of these, the SD module contains the accumulation of the multiple exploration (or an independent algorithm) and the number of divisions of the space into subspaces.
+Therefore, it is important to reduce the complexity of the algorithms used.
 In addition, it also seems to be a P/NP problem in terms of exponentially increasing space size and running time.
-However, the most ideal state is that the purpose of the ViF/SDE (ViF/SD exploration) is to obtain the best/corrected values (or close to the actual labels) when the $N$ is the smallest.
-In this paper, we assume that the exploration's iterations are $n_1$, and each iteration time is $t_1$; the exploration's iterations are $n_2$, and each iteration time is $t_2$; ViF/SD is divided into space number $n_3$, and each run time is $t_3$.
-Then, the consumption of the ViF-SD2Ec is about $(t_1 + {t_2}n_2 + {t_3}n_3)n_1$; the consumption of the ViF-SD2Eo is about ${t_1}n_1 + {t_2}n_2 + {t_3}n_3$.
-Therefore, the ViF-SD2Ec consumes much more time than the ViF-SD2Eo, which is about ${t_2}n_1(n_2 - 1) + {t_3}n_1(n_3-1)$.
+However, the most ideal state is that the purpose of the ViF-SD2E is to obtain the best/optimal values (or something close to the actual labels) when $N$ is the smallest.
+In this paper, we assume that the exploration's iterations are $n_1$, and each iteration time is $t_1$; the exploration's iterations are $n_2$, and each iteration time is $t_2$; SD is divided into $n_3$ subspaces, and each run time is $t_3$.
+Then, the consumption of ViF-SD2E (closed-loop) is about $(t_1 + {t_2}n_2 + {t_3}n_3)n_1$; the consumption of ViF-SD2E (open-loop) is about ${t_1}n_1 + {t_2}n_2 + {t_3}n_3$.
+Therefore, ViF-SD2Ec consumes much more time than ViF-SD2Eo, which is about ${t_2}n_1(n_2 - 1) + {t_3}n_1(n_3-1)$.

-In the ViF-SD2E, since the exploration and exploitation are two independent algorithms in this paper, and the $N$-value is initially set.
-We can ensure that the ViF-SD2E is convergent as $N$ increases in this paper, see Figure \ref{fig:ViF-SD2E_parameterAN}.
-In order to maximize the performance of the model, or this can be done by developing a new algorithm that integrates these ideas; for example, $N$ is adaptive, and so on.
+In addition, in ViF-SD2E, the exploration and exploitation can adopt any unsupervised algorithm and supervised algorithm respectively in this paper, and the value of $N$ is initially set.
+We can ensure that ViF-SD2E is convergent as $N$ increases, see Figure \ref{fig:ViF-SD2E_parameterAN}.
+In order to maximize the performance of the model one could develop a new algorithm that includes these ideas; for example, making $N$ adaptive.
+In our opinion, this can be a larger workload due to the immaturity of the technology, as it seems to involve carrying out Bayesian inference using Exploitation (the prior turns into a posterior, which turns into a prior again), see Figure \ref{fig:ViF-SD2E_Procedure}.
+Moreover, extrapolating from the current results, the Bayesian pattern of the model is highly likely to be correct.

+Based on the above analysis, we give the advantages and disadvantages of open-loop and closed-loop.
+On the whole, both open-loop and closed-loop methods can deliver a complete algorithm design on their own.
+Open-loop has the advantage of higher operating efficiency.
+On the downside, however, exploration does not depend on experienced exploitation when updating parameters; in the case of closed-loop, exploration relies on empirical exploitation, which may provide finer prediction accuracy, but with a disadvantage of high computational complexity.
+However, we have not yet found a basis to decide which of the open-loop and closed-loop methods is more reasonable in neuroscience.
+They are a limitation of VIF-SD2E and are still expected to be further validated by computational neuroscience and neurophysiology.